Rob-rls/geckoboard-techtest/readme.md

 * Menu options for selecting location of the weather information or perhaps to create multiple updates for several cities to use on different dashboards
 * Options to toggle updating the dashboard and/or the weather API.
 The user might wish to keep getting the data updates from the Weather api saved to their database, but might want to 'turn-off' the dashbaord.
 * The weather API contains loads more data to integrate

+PLEASE NOTE: Normally I wouldn't hardcode api keys.
+I would store them in the local environment that doesn't get uploaded to github.
+The reason I did put them in this repo is do that you can download the code and run it right away.